The Animal-AI Environment: A Virtual Laboratory For Comparative Cognition and Artificial Intelligence Research: The Animal-AI Environment: A Comprehensive Overview

 \subsubsection{The Arena \& Agent}

-As in earlier versions of the environment, the arena is a 40$\times$40 unit space (where the agent is 1$\times$1$\times$1 units), including a tiled floor and four surrounding walls resembling white picket fences.\footnote{Note that there is no explicit height restriction on the arena.} The \texttt{Arena} object can be configured with three parameters.
-The reward for an episode begins at 0 and decreases in increments of $\frac{1}{t}$ per timestep, increasing when the agent interacts with a positively valenced object (see \ref{para:rewards}) and decreasing upon interaction with a negatively valenced object.
-The arena pass mark, \texttt{pass\_mark}, allows the researcher to define the reward threshold that should constitute a `pass' on that particular episode, providing an easy metric for success or failure across episodes.
-It also determines the notifications that players receive at the end of an episode (see Section \ref{sec:human-experiments}).
-The arena time, \texttt{t}, provides the total number of time steps an agent or user can take before the episode ends.
-If \texttt{t} is set to \texttt{[0]}, then the reward value no longer decrements every time step.
+As in earlier versions of the environment, the arena is a 40$\times$40 unit space (where the agent is a sphere with a diameter of 1), including a tiled floor and four surrounding walls resembling white picket fences.\footnote{Note that there is no explicit height restriction on the arena.} The \texttt{Arena} object can be configured with three parameters.
+The arena time, \texttt{timeLimit}, provides the total number of time steps an agent or user can take before the episode ends.
+The reward for an episode begins at 0 and decreases in increments of $\frac{1}{t}$ per timestep, where \texttt{t} is the value of \texttt{timeLimit}, increasing when the agent interacts with a positively valenced object (see \ref{para:rewards}) and decreasing upon interaction with a negatively valenced object.
+If \texttt{timeLimit} is set to \texttt{0}, then the reward value no longer decreases with each time step.
+The arena pass mark, \texttt{passMark}, allows the researcher to define the reward threshold that should constitute a `pass' on that particular episode, providing an easy metric for success or failure across episodes.
+It also determines the notifications (if turned on) that players receive at the end of an episode (see Section \ref{sec:human-experiments}).

-The agent is of size 1$\times$1$\times$1 and can spawn anywhere in the Arena.
+The agent is of size 1$\times$1$\times$1 and can spawn anywhere in the \texttt{Arena}.
 It can take one of three forms: a hedgehog, a panda, or a pig, enabling the creation of an engaging narrative for studies with children (see Figure \ref{fig:ArenaAndAgent}).
-The agent can be frozen at the start of an episode for a specified number of steps, using the \texttt{frozenAgentDelays} parameter, a new feature to Animal-AI 3.
+The agent can be frozen at the start of an episode for a specified number of steps, using the \texttt{frozenAgentDelays} parameter, a new feature in the Animal-AI Environment.
 There is no reward decrement during the frozen period and all other objects continue to move and interact.
 This allows the agent to observe occurrences in the environment before being allowed to move.